Psychosocial safety training

 Programs can be delivered virtually or face-to-face allowing you to choose the most suitable delivery for your workplace.
-Our innovative programs are designed around contemporary adult learning principles, ensuring that your leaders and employees are engaged and equipped with the skills to manage psychological health and safety in their workplace.
+Our innovative programs are designed around contemporary adult learning principles, ensuring that your leaders and employees are engaged and equipped with the skills to manage psychosocial safety in their workplace.

 Australian work health and safety legislation requires that employers take all reasonable steps to provide safe working environments, including psychological health.
-This workshop covers the full spectrum of what a psychologically healthy and safe workplace looks like, including:
+This workshop covers the full spectrum of what a mentally healthy workplace looks like, including:

 -